Pampanga River: Economic importance

 At the higher sections of the basin, dams — especially the Pantabangan Dam in Pantabangan, Nueva Ecija — provide irrigation for farms in the province of Nueva Ecija.

 At the lower sections of the basin, where the Pampanga delta lies, the Pampanga River system divides into small branches, crisscrossed with fishponds to form a network of sluggish, tidal flats and canals, which eventually find their way to Manila Bay.

-With the anticipated completion of the Pampanga Delta Project (DPWH), it is expected that flood flows at the lower section of the Pampanga River will recede at a much faster rate.
+With the anticipated completion of the Pampanga Delta Project, it is expected that flood flows at the lower section of the Pampanga River will recede at a much faster rate.

 Crossings

 This is listed from mouth to source.